KaranModasiya/WEF/README.md

 :ballot_box_with_check: Online and offline handshake cracking

-:ballot_box_with_check: Simple login template for Evil Twin attack (different languages)
+:ballot_box_with_check: Simple login template for Evil Twin attack (multiple languages supported)

 :ballot_box_with_check: Enable/disable monitor mode and view information about the network interface (frequencies, chipset, MAC...)

 :ballot_box_with_check: 2.4 GHz and 5 GHz supported

 :ballot_box_with_check: Informative reports using HTML templates

+:ballot_box_with_check: Standalone script

 :ballot_box_with_check: English and spanish supported